ibnuda/fpmortals/manuscript/complete.md

   @typeclass trait Band[A] extends Semigroup[A]
 ~~~~~~~~

-A> `|+|` is known as the TIE Fighter operator.
-There is an Advanced TIE
-A> Fighter in an upcoming section, which is very exciting.
-A>
 A> `|+|` secara umum dikenal sebagai operator dasi.
 Ada dasi lanjutan
 A> pada bagian selanjutnya.

-A `Semigroup` can be defined for a type if two values can be combined.
-The
-operation must be *associative*, meaning that the order of nested operations
-should not matter, i.e.

 Sebuah `Semigroup` bisa didefinisikan sebagai sebuah tipe bila dua buah nilai
 bisa digabungkan.
 Operasi penggabungan tersebut harus *asosiatif* yang berarti